StevenVentura/Spamstudy/README.md

         enter the correct text on the top type ? to get the answers
         type status to get you progress

-The reason I make it "spam" is because you have to enter the text multiple times for it to count as correct.
-This solidifies your mind in the learning process, especially for people who are Tactile learners. see http://www.educationplanner.org/students/self-assessments/learning-styles-styles.shtml for details on that theory stuff folks.

 Inputs: